Do you like timeless, classic baby names? Me too!

 This name has held steads for over two thousand years.
 It’s Greek for “Defender.”

 If you’re a fan of biblical names, check out Benjamin.
-It’s Hebrew for “son of the right hand.”
+It’s vintage boy name that has Hebrew roots!
+Benjamin means “son of the right hand.”

 Like Allen, Bruce’s popularity has remained steady since the 1800’s until it’s recent decline in the 90s.
 Bruce has a vibrant history in England and Scotland.
 It means “willowlands.”